-Miss South Africa Zozibini Tunzi Crowned Miss Universe 2019 – Landmark Victory For Black Beauty
+Miss South Africa Zozibini Tunzi Crowned Miss Universe 2019 — Landmark Victory For Black Beauty

 Tonight a door was opened and I could not be more grateful to have been the one to have walked through it.
 May every little girl who witnessed this moment forever believe in the power of her dreams and may they see their faces reflected in mine.
 I proudly state my name Zozibini Tunzi, Miss Universe 2019!

 However, Tunzi’s win is also a landmark victory for women of every ethnicity.
-She rocked her own short natural hair throughout the competition, the first women in history to do so with afro-textured hair.
+She rocked her own short, natural hair throughout the competition, the first woman in history to do so with afro-textured hair.

 In fact, when Tunzi was first crowned as Miss South Africa, she sparked a hair-raising debate.
 This was the first time that a South African had also dared to go against the conventional standard of beauty and wear her natural afro-textured hair.
 Just before she took the Miss South Africa title, she let her fans know what sparked her decision to rock her own natural locks in an Instagram post.

-The Miss Universe 2019 pageant was a three-hour affair that was hosted by comedian Steve Harvey and former beauty queen and actress Vanessa Lachey.
+The Miss Universe 2019 pageant was a three-hour affair hosted by comedian Steve Harvey and former beauty queen and actress Vanessa Lachey.
 Tunzi beat runner-up Miss Puerto Rico Madison Anderson and Miss Mexico Sofia Aragon, who was crowned the second princess.